-- Function theory and approximation theory in the complex domain, with applications to frequency identification of linear systems and inverse boundary problems for the Laplace and Beltrami operators: - System and circuit theory with applications to the modeling of analog microwave devices.
-Development of dedicated software for the synthesis of such devices. - Inverse potential problems in 2-D and 3-D and harmonic analysis with applications to non-destructive control (from magneto/electro-encephalography in medical engineering or plasma confinement in tokamaks for nuclear fusion). - Control and structure analysis of non-linear systems with applications to orbit transfer of satellites.
+- Function theory and approximation theory in the complex domain, with applications to frequency identification of linear systems and inverse boundary problems for the Laplace and conjugate-Beltrami operators: - System and circuit theory with applications to the modeling of analog microwave devices.
+Development of dedicated software for the synthesis of such devices. - Inverse potential problems in 2-D and 3-D and harmonic analysis with applications to non-destructive control (from magneto/electro-encephalography in medical engineering or plasma confinement in tokamaks for nuclear fusion to inverse magnetization problems in paleomagnetism). - Control and structure analysis of non-linear systems with applications to orbit transfer of satellites.